flocto/writeups/2023/idekCTF22/bloodbath/README.md

 ```
 I then dumped these into their own JSON files [switches.json](data/switches.json), [toggles.json](data/toggles.json), and [triggers.json](data/triggers.json) so I could easily access them later in the final script instead of having to parse the level every time.

-I also created these helper functions to improve readability and make creating/debugging easier.
+I also created these helper functions to improve readability and make creating/debugging easier. (yes I know my code is spaghetti)
 ```py
 def getSwitchFromToggleY(y):
     for s in switches: